26 Best Brisbane Lookouts - In and Around the City

 Above, I recommended visiting the lookout at Kangaroo Point.
 Just north, along the river's edge, is Kangaroo Point Cliffs Park.
 The park contains well-built (and safe) paths that allow you to walk along the cliff's edge, admiring the views as you pass along.
 There is also a barbecue area and playground.

 The views along this part of Kangaroo Point Cliffs Park are similar to those seen at Kangaroo Point Cliffs Lookout.
 The only small difference is that you are now at the water's edge.
-Here you will be able to look back at the sheer cliffs of Kangaroo Point and forward towards the city.
+Here, you can look back at the sheer cliffs of Kangaroo Point and forward towards the city.

 Clem Jones Promenade, South Bank